Frequently Asked Questions

 How does it work for home schools?

-in the seventh or eighth grades.
+Home schools must complete and return the Home School Affidavit.
+Team members must all be home schooled and in the sixth, seventh or eighth grades.
 But they need not all be in the same class or home school.

 Can groups other than schools register?